JaladeAlan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-exercise 11: script that converts a number from base 2 to base 10 exercise 12: script that prints all possible combinations of two letters, except oo exercise 13: script that prints a number with two decimal places
+exercise 11: script that converts a number from base 2 to base 10 exercise 12: script that prints all possible combinations of two letters, except oo exercise 13: script that prints a number with two decimal places exercise 14: script that converts a number from base 10 to base 16